Wildsong/docker-caddy-proxy/README.md

 For example, I could put webforms.co.clatsop.or.us on cc-giscache and put the actual Flask docker on cc-testmaps.
 This is not essential but would be great to separate development from production.

-### Real life example from cc-giscache

-Read fast I will be deleting this section soon.

-* https://giscache.co.clatsop.or.us/   reverse for mapproxy service
+I am going to use these services as my test.

+* A service running in its own container falco.wildsong.biz
-* https://giscache.co.clatsop.or.us/PDF  static content for a folder out on the network fileserver
+* A folder of static content underneath the same server at /static/
-* https://giscache.co.clatsop.or.us/photoshow/  reverse for photoshow service
-* https://giscache.co.clatsop.or.us/photo/  reverse for property_api Flask service
-* https://capacity.co.clatsop.or.us/   reverse for an nginx instance service static content
-* https://webforms.co.clatsop.or.us/   reverse for a flask app
+* Another docker service on a different path. home-assistant.wildsong.biz
+* A service running on a different machine mapproxy.wildsong.biz

 ## Adding a new service